Terrington: Amenities

-The village has many small businesses, a shop and cafe, a mobile post office and a public house (which closed in 2011).
+The village has many small businesses, a shop and café, a village hall, a mobile post office and a public house (which closed in 2011).
 The village is served by the Malton to Scackleton bus service and seasonally by the Helmsley to Castle Howard service.

 Education

 Primary education is provided at Terrington CE Primary School.
 The school is within the catchment area of Malton School for secondary education.

 Terrington Pre-School Playgroup also provides pre-school education from 2 years to school age serving Terrington but also the surrounding villages, of Hovingham, Welburn, Slingsby and further afield.
 It is based at Terrington Village Hall.

-The village is also home to Terrington Hall Preparatory School, a medium-sized Christian school for boys and girls aged 3 to 13, with a mixture of boarders and day pupils.
+The village is also home to Terrington Hall Preparatory School, a medium-sized independent preparatory school for boys and girls aged 3 to 13, with a mixture of flexible/weekly boarders and day pupils.

 Sports

-The village has a tennis club and a bowls club.
+The village has a Tennis & Pickleball Club which plays on the two courts at the Village Hall.
+The village also has a Bowls Club which uses the village bowling green.

-The village hall caters for badminton.
+In addition to the tennis & pickleball courts, Terrington Village Hall has a recreation ground with a full-sized football pitch.
+Its main hall also caters for badminton and indoor pickleball.